adempiere/adempiere-ui-gateway/.claude-memory/migration-steps-detailed.md

 ### Phase 4: Gateway Orchestration (VERSION REFERENCES)

-**⚠️ CRITICAL:** Do NOT start this phase until ALL services (Services 2-9: both openls and marcalwestf) have published Docker images.
+**⚠️ CRITICAL:** Do NOT start this phase until ALL 8 containerized services (both openls and marcalwestf groups) have published Docker images to ghcr.io.

 **Service 10: adempiere-ui-gateway**
 - **Action:** Update `env_template.env` with all new image references